Gnimuc/Videre/OpenGL 4 Tutorials/README.md

 # Anton's OpenGL 4 Tutorials
-Note that, this is not a one-to-one correspondence translation from [this repo](https://github.com/capnramses/antons_opengl_tutorials_book).
+This is not a one-to-one correspondence translation from [this repo](https://github.com/capnramses/antons_opengl_tutorials_book).
 The only thing I can guarantee is the outputs of those codes are quite the same.

 ## Dependencies